waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Ilex Forest Farfetch'd Puzzle
 *   **Objective:** Herd two Farfetch'd to the apprentice at (7, 28) for HM01 Cut.
 *   **Mechanic Hypothesis:** The Farfetch'd moves based on player position, not facing direction, and requires a clear, unobstructed tile to flee to.
-The movement pattern is not a simple 'flee directly away' mechanic.
-*   **Farfetch'd #1:** Herded successfully.
-*   **Farfetch'd #2:** Last seen at (22, 31).
-Puzzle resets upon leaving the forest.
-*   **Hypothesis 1 (Disproven):** Reloading the area by leaving and re-entering does not reset the Farfetch'd position.
-*   **Hypothesis 2 (Untested):** The Farfetch'd might be hiding behind a tree and can be flushed out by interacting with it.
+*   **Status:** One Farfetch'd has been herded.
+The second Farfetch'd is currently at (15, 25).

 ## B. Untested Assumptions
 *   **Assumption:** The only way to get HM01 Cut is by solving the Farfetch'd puzzle for the apprentice.